 Let’s look at an example to see how it’s all applied.

-Check out Our Food Stories — a food, home, and travel blog
+Check out Our Food Stories — a food, home, and travel blog:

-Decorated with carefully composed photographs, their posts follow an elegant style and journal-like format, sharing their experiences and expertise.
+Their blog posts follow an elegant style and journal-like format, sharing their experiences and expertise.

 Notice the pop-up screen asking you to join their mailing list?
 That’s just another thing that Our Food Stories does right.

 Continue reading to find out more about the importance of email lists and how to use them effectively.

-The end goal is to create an online community of readers where your blog can act as a hub for like-minded people to come together.
+The end goal here is to create an online community of readers where your blog can act as a hub for like-minded people to come together.